C3S/chiliproject_encrypted_email_notifications/README.md

 2. **Configure** the Plugin *(Administration / Plugins : Chiliproject Encrypted Mail Notifications > Configure)*

   1. Configure **Plugin Configuration**
+    * Neccessary for encryption
-    * Enter the Custom Field ID of "Enable Mail Encryption" *(neccessary for encryption)*
+      * Custom Field ID of "Enable Mail Encryption"
-    * Enter the Custom Field ID of "PGP Public Key" *(neccessary for encryption)*
+      * Custom Field ID of "PGP Public Key"
+    * Neccessary for decryption
+      * Emailaddress of Chiliuser
+      * PGP Private Key for Emailadress of Chiliuser **WARNING**: Don't use a private key here, which should never be compromised, as the secret key is written to the database in cleartext.
+PGP is just used for secure communication, not secure storage of your data, so if your database got hacked, the secret key does not matter anyway
+      * Password for PGP Private Key for Emailadress of Chiliuser
+    * Optional
       * Enter a message, which is added to the footer of filtered emails (e.g. instructions for encryption)
-    * Enter the Emailaddress of Chiliuser *(neccessary for decryption)*
-    * Enter the PGP Private Key for Emailadress of Chiliuser *(neccessary for decryption)*
-        **WARNING**: Don't use a private key here, which should never be compromised, as the secret key is written to the database in cleartext.
-PGP is just used for secure communication, not secure storage of your data, so if your database got hacked, the secret key does not matter anyway
-    * Enter the Password for PGP Private Key for Emailadress of Chiliuser *(neccessary for decryption)*

   2. Configure **Global Settings**
   *NOTICE*: If mail is encryted, no filters are applied to the body
-    * Filter emails of non-public projects
-        '*project dependend*': Filtering is active for non-public projects, if this module is active for the project
-        '*all*': Filtering is active for all non-public projects, regardless of module activation
-        '*none*': Filtering is inactive for all non-public projects, regardless of module activation
-    * Filter emails of public projects
+    * Filter emails of (non-)public projects
-        '*project dependend*': Filtering is active for public projects, if this module is active for the project
+        '*project dependend*': Filtering is active for (non-)public projects, if this module is active for the project
-        '*all*': Filtering is active for all public projects, regardless of module activation
+        '*all*': Filtering is active for all (non-)public projects, regardless of module activation
-        '*none*': Filtering is inactive for all public projects, regardless of module activation
+        '*none*': Filtering is inactive for all (non-)public projects, regardless of module activation
-    * Encrypt emails of non-public projects
-        '*project dependend*': Encryption is active for non-public projects, if this module is active for the project and user has enabled mail encryption
-        '*all*': Encryption is active for non-public projects, regardless of module activation and user setting, if there's a key corresponding to email of user
-        '*none*': Encryption is inactive for non-public projects, regardless of module activation
-    * Encrypt emails of public projects
+    * Encrypt emails of (non-)public projects
-        '*project dependend*': Encryption is active for public projects, if this module is active for the project and user has enabled mail encryption
+        '*project dependend*': Encryption is active for (non-)public projects, if this module is active for the project and user has enabled mail encryption
-        '*all*': Encryption is active for public projects, regardless of module activation and user setting, if there's a key corresponding to email of user
+        '*all*': Encryption is active for (non-)public projects, regardless of module activation and user setting, if there's a key corresponding to email of user in the local keychain
-        '*none*': Encryption is inactive for public projects, regardless of module activation
+        '*none*': Encryption is inactive for (non-)public projects, regardless of module activation

   3. Configure **Available Filters**
+  *NOTICE*: issue updates by email might rely on header/subject
-  *Header*: Applies to both filtered and encrypted mails
+    * *Header*: Applies to both filtered and encrypted mails
-  *Subject*: Applies to both filtered and encrypted mails
+    * *Subject*: Applies to both filtered and encrypted mails
-    * *NOTICE*: issue updates by emails might rely on this
-  *Body*: Applies only to filtered mails
+    * *Body*: Applies only to filtered mails

   4. Apply your settings